 We headed back to the house (not before stopping for an ice cream) and rested a bit before our last bit of fixing up at Nan’s.
 She bought a ton of mulch, and she requested that it was spread around her existing flowers - no planting necessary.
 I gladly obliged.
 If you haven’t learned this yet about me - I love mulch.
 Obsessed.
 With mulch.
 It’s sad, I know.
 I jumped at the chance.
 I edged the gardens first in a scalloped wave.

-Then it was time to
+Then it was time to work play.

 I’d say the end result was pretty well received by Nan.
 She was beaming.
 Which made me beam.